Dere-Wah/revup-vscode/README.md

 ## Prerequisites

 This extension requires `revup` to be installed on your system.
-Currently, the extension does not handle the installation of `revup`.
 Please follow the installation instructions in the [revup README](https://github.com/skydio/revup) to set up the core tool first.
+If revup is not installed, the extension will try to automatically install it in your terminal.

 ## Features